forward-america/National/The American Prosperity Act.md

 #### What Stays The Same

-✅ You still choose your doctor (NHSA)
+✅ You still choose your doctor (AHSA)
 ✅ You still invest how you want
 ✅ You still choose where to live
 ✅ You still start businesses freely